The High Line

 - Throwing objects

-- Sitting or climbing on railings
+- Sitting on railings or climbing on any part of the High Line

 - Use of skateboards, skates, or recreational scooters